Battle of Amba Aradam: Battle

+Between February 13 and 14, the Italians firmly established themselves in their established positions and began preparing for the final assault, while the Abyssinian forces were almost unable to mount any offensive counteraction.
+The lack of adequate means for modern warfare was felt among the Ethiopian ranks: "They fight with black-powder rifles and a few machine guns; wretches," noted journalist Cesco Tonelli, who added: "Our entire offensive apparatus is now revealed; it's powerful.
+If it surprises us [...] imagine the Abyssinians, on whom all that metal is raining down."
+While Badoglio's forces were clearly superior, on the Ethiopian side the emperor was informed of the Italian offensive only on the 11th and, from his headquarters, was unable even to coordinate his four armies in the north; the only dispatch he managed to get to its destination was directed to Ras Kassa, in which he was ordered to move as quickly as possible and with all his forces to the right flank of the Italian deployment, so as to cut off the forces under the command of Bastico: but the order reached its destination only on the evening of 15 February when Mulughieta had already ordered the retreat.

 By the morning of 15 February, under cover of darkness and dense cloud, the Italians completed the encirclement of Amba Aradam.
 When daylight came and the clouds lifted, the Ethiopians attacked down the western slopes of Amba Aradam towards Addi Kolo, but the Italian artillery and air power blunted the Ethiopian assault.
 By darkness, the battle was practically over.
 Ras Mulugeta guessed that the Italians would take Amba Aradam by first attacking "The Priest's Hat", but in fact The Italians attacked and secured the lightly held Ethiopian positions on "The Herringbone" which made defence of the "Priest's Hat" untenable.
 For political reasons, the 1st CC.NN.
-Division "23 Marzo" was given the honour of hoisting the Italian flag atop Amba Aradam.
+Division "23 Marzo" under Prince Filiberto was given the honour of hoisting the Italian flag atop Amba Aradam.
 The Ethiopians had managed to create a break in the Italian line around Addi Kolo.
-Through this break, the army of Ras Mulugeta made its escape as it fell back towards Amba Alagi and Sokota.
+Through this break, the army of Ras Mulugeta made its escape as it fell back towards Amba Alagi and Sekota.
 Mulugeta planned to reassemble his forces around Amba Alagi.